Reus: Festivities

-The principal Reus festivity is Sant Pere on June 29, declared of National Touristic Interest.
-One of the most characteristic and popular acts of these festivities is the so-called tronada, which is a series of 29 little mortars masclets with bangers interleaved, arranged linearly around the Mercadal square (where the city hall is located), united by a hand craft gunpowder line.
-This line ends in a square shape in front of the city hall, with more bangers and 9 more masclets.
-Also, on September 25, the Mare de Déu de la Misericòrdia is held.
+The principal Reus festivity is Sant Pere on 29 June, declared of National Touristic Interest.
+On September 25, the Mare de Déu de la Misericòrdia is held.

 Other noteworthy festivities are the Carnival and the Anada a l'Antiga towards Salou.
 Most of the neighborhoods have their own festivities.

-Besides the major festivities, Reus holds many festivals, for example Cos, a festival dedicated to mime, or El Trapezi, a festival with circus spectacles.
-In every odd numbered year the Reus Institut Municipal d’Accio Cultural presents the Biennals Internacionals de Fotografia Medalla Gaudi.
+Besides the major festivities, Reus holds many festivals, such as Cos, a festival dedicated to mime, or El Trapezi, a festival with circus spectacles.
+In every odd numbered year the Reus Institut Municipal d'Accio Cultural presents the Biennals Internacionals de Fotografia Medalla Gaudi.
 This bi-annual exhibition features fine art photographers from around the world working in Alternative Photographic Processes (such as Platinum Printing, Gum Dichromate, Etc.).
-At each Biennal they award the Medalla Gaudi award to a select few artists and purchase their work for the Institut Municipal d’Accio Cultural's permanent collection.
+At each Biennal they award the Medalla Gaudi award to a select few artists and purchase their work for the Institut Municipal d'Accio Cultural's permanent collection.

-Main sights
+Sights

 Catalan Modernist edifices

 The city of Reus has many Catalan modernist buildings.
 Although Antoni Gaudí was born in Reus, there are no buildings designed by him; there are, however, numerous modernist buildings from his colleagues as Lluís Domènech i Montaner, Pere Caselles i Tarrats and Pere Domènech Roura.